MADHURPUROHIT/Basic-Todo-List/README.md

 # Basic-Todo-List
-Basic todo list using locastroage to store date on your browser.
+Basic todo list using locastroage to store data on your browser.